-Building on some ideas from [CSS07], Benjamini, Schramm, and Shapira [BSS08] proved that every minor closed property is testable (without any condition on the tested graph), using a number of queries that is triply-exponential in $poly(1/\epsilon)$.
-This result was improved by Hassidim et al. [HKNO09] who reduced the complexity to singly-exponential in $poly(1/\epsilon)$.
-We note that the special case of testing cycle-freeness (which is equivalent to testing whether a graph is K_3 -minor-free) is considered in [GR02].
+Building on some ideas from [44], Benjamini et al. [33] proved that every minor-closed property is testable (without any condition on the tested graph), using a number of queries that is triply-exponential in $poly(1/\epsilon)$.
+This result was improved by Hassidim et al. [87] who reduced the complexity to singly-exponential in $poly(1/\epsilon)$.
+We note that the special case of testing cycle-freeness (which is equivalent to testing whether a graph is K_3 -minor-free) is considered in [76].
 That work includes an algorithm for testing cycle-freeness in the bounded-degree model with query complexity $poly(1/\epsilon)$.
-We also mention that testing cycle-freeness in the sparse (unbounded-degree) model requires $\Omega(\sqrt{n})$ queries [PR02].
+We also mention that testing cycle-freeness in the sparse (unbounded-degree) model requires $\Omega(\sqrt{n})$ queries [112].

 All the abovementioned algorithms perform local search.
-The [CSS07] algorithm searches for evidence that the graph does not have the property, where this evidence is in the form of a forbidden induced subgraph (of bounded size).
-Thus their algorithm has one-sided error.
-Finding such evidence by performing a number of queries that does not depend on n is not possible in general graphs (even for the simple case of the (minor closed) property of cycle-freeness there is a lower bound of $\Omega(\sqrt{n})$ on the number of queries necessary for any one-sided error algorithm [GR02]).
+The [44] algorithm searches for evidence that the graph does not have the property, where this evidence is in the form of a forbidden induced subgraph (of bounded size).
+Thus, their algorithm has one-sided error.
+Finding such evidence by performing a number of queries that does not depend on n is not possible in general graphs (even for the simple case of the (minor-closed) property of cycle-freeness there is a lower bound of $\Omega(\sqrt{n})$ on the number of queries necessary for any one-sided error algorithm [76]).
+Instead, the algorithm of [33] uses local search in order to estimate the number of different subgraphs of a bounded size, and it is shown that such an estimate can distinguish (with high probability)